schneiderlin/sos-mod/doc/src-code/update_mechanism_and_mod_system.md

 ### update-once Pattern

-The `update-once` function executes a callback once in the next update cycle:
+The `update-once` function executes a callback once in the next update cycle.
+It works with or without the mod system:

 ```clojure
 (update-once (fn [ds]